CABrouwers/telnet-engine/README.md

 ## ```en.terminate()```

 This is the soft termination method of an **Engine**.
-It closes the socket to the telnet server and disables all callbacks.
-This methods is queue by the Engine; so all pending commands are completed first.
+It closes the socket to the telnet server and disables all call-backs.
+This method is queued by the Engine; so all pending commands are completed first.

 ## ```en.detroy()```

 This is the hard termination method of an **Engine**.
-It immediatly closes the socket to the telnet server and disables all callbacks.
-This methods is the synchronous version of ```en.terminate()```.
+It immediately closes the socket to the telnet server and disables all call-backs.
+This method is the synchronous version of ```en.terminate()```.

 ## ```en.listenString(foo,UID)```